gzoller/ScalaJack/benchmark/README.md

 * Lots of specific typing.
 Don't make the compiler think--provide detailed types wherever you can

+* In some cases (though not all) a series of if/else if/else statements is faster than match/case statements

+* A carefully-crafted @tailrec function is often faster than a function driven by a while loop.

 * For macro-based software like this--find every opportunity to do hard work at compile-time